willmw97/MUDAC_2020/README.md

 ## Executive Summary

-We were asked to create a preditive model for civil rights cases and included in predicting.
+We were asked to create a preditive model for civil rights cases.

 **Overall we created two models to predict the following cases:**